Why was CBH closed during normal hours when I came by?

 We try hard to stay open Monday through Friday, but sometimes life happens and we can't be here.
 We are very sorry to have inconvenienced you.
 As a policy, CBH is closed when:

-- It's because we need our own mental health day
+It's because we need our own mental health day (usually the main reason)

 Can you see me even if you are not a provider within my insurance network?

 Yes.
 Most insurance plans provide some coverage for out-of-network providers.
 The amount of coverage is usually less, but each plan is different.
 We are happy to assist you with questions about your plan.

 How long is my appointment?

 The first appointment usually lasts about 45 minutes and focuses on your acute issue.
 Once your provider has your details, they decide if you need additional appointments and what type.
 Your provider should discuss with you the initial treatment plan and next steps for you to take.

 How long do I need to be in therapy?